klugjo/express-route-manager/README.md

 If the controller returns `{json: { // Object to return ... }}`, the route manager will execute `res.send({ // Object to return ... });`

-Keep in mind that controllers should always return promises.

 #### Example: Render a view

 This is what the default render route manager action looks like: